honeybadger-io/honeybadger-js/examples/webpack/README.md

 Follow these steps to run the example:

-1. Install webpack: `npm install -g webpack`
+1. Install webpack: `npm install`
-2. Compile the project: `webpack`
+2. Compile the project: `npm run build`
 3. Visit *index.html* in a browser and check out the development console for log messages.